See and Hear Shropshire Exhibition 2018

 Use the hashtag #SeeHearShrop to see our latest updates on the event.

-We'd like to thank all those who attended the 10th anniversary of See and Hear Shropshire Exhibition on Wednesday the 10th May 2017.
+We'd like to thank all those who attended the 10th anniversary of See and Hear Shropshire Exhibition on Wednesday 10 May 2017.
 Take a look at the video of the day.

 The exhibition is planned and organised by the See and Hear Shropshire Partnership, which includes Shropshire Council’s Vision Technology and Training Shropshire and the Sensory Impairment Team, Sight Loss Shropshire, Shropshire Deaf and Hard of Hearing Forum and the Guide Dogs Association.